anyusernameisokay/acldpy/README.md

 Besides these three lists, `run_cld` accepts two optional arguments:

 1. `alpha` (float, default: 0.05): Significance level.
-Two elements are considered significantly different if their p‑value is less ("<", not "=<"!) than alpha.
+Two treatments are considered significantly different if their p‑value is less ("<", not "=<"!) than alpha.
-2. `letter_order` (None | list, default: None): If set, a list containing all elements in the order of which they should be assigned letters to.
-Often, one would like to assign the letters in ascending order of the element mean values.
+2. `letter_order` (None | list, default: None): If set, a list containing all treatments in the order of which they should be assigned letters to.
+Often, one would like to assign the letters in ascending order of the treatment mean values.

 ```python
 from acldpy import run_cld